VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_GUIDE.md

-# 🤖 JARVIS AI Assistant Guide
+# 🤖 VATSAL AI Assistant Guide

-## Just A Rather Very Intelligent System
+## Vatsal - Advanced Intelligent System

-JARVIS is your intelligent AI assistant inspired by Tony Stark's AI companions from the Iron Man universe.
+VATSAL is your intelligent AI assistant inspired by Tony Stark's AI companions from the Iron Man universe.
 It brings personality, context awareness, and proactive assistance to your desktop automation experience.

 ---

 ## 🌟 Key Features

 ### 1. **Sophisticated Personality**
-JARVIS communicates with a refined, British-inspired personality featuring:
+VATSAL communicates with a refined, British-inspired personality featuring:
 - Polite and professional tone
 - Dry wit and charm
 - Addresses you as "Sir" or "Boss"